 The Resources listed below must meet the applicable DMNC test conditions specified below and in Attachment D hereto in order to be qualified as Installed Capacity Suppliers.
 Resources must also report DMNC test results to the NYISO.
-As used in this Section 4.2.2, DMNC shall mean the power delivered to the transmission system on a clock-hour basis (top-of-hour to top-of-hour), net of station service Load necessary to deliver that power, as described in Section 4.2.3 of this Manual.
+As used in this Section 4.2.2, DMNC shall mean the power delivered to the transmission system, net of station service Load necessary to deliver that power, as described in Section 4.2.3 of this Manual.